scriptrdotio/azure-servicebus/azure/servicebus/README.md

 # Purpose of this documentation

-The following documentation describes the steps that a required to connect to your Azure service bus and to send/read messages to your queues, using the connector from a scriptr.io script.
+The following documentation describes the steps that a required to connect to your Azure service bus and to send/read messages to your queues, using the connector, from a scriptr.io script.

 # 1. Configure the connector